insthync/awesome-unity3d/README.md

 * [NaughtyAttributes](https://github.com/dbrizov/NaughtyAttributes) - Attribute Extensions for Unity
 * [unity-toolbar-extender](https://github.com/marijnz/unity-toolbar-extender) - Extend the Unity Toolbar with your own Editor UI code.
 * [meshpreview](https://github.com/AscendingMan/meshpreview)
+* [unity-mulligan-renamer](https://github.com/redbluegames/unity-mulligan-renamer) - Mulligan Renamer tool for the Unity Editor allows for quick and safe renaming of many assets and gameobjects at once
+* [WhatUsesThis](https://github.com/Facepunch/WhatUsesThis) - Right click an asset and get a list of assets that use it

 ### Effect and Shaders
 * [Unity 5 Effects](https://github.com/i-saint/Unity5Effects) - Effect storage space for Unity 5.